SouthGreenPlatform/trainings/_pages/linux/RNASeqPractice.md

 #### Step 1  : Data Input

-To input expression matrix, select “Data import” as input file type.
+To input expression matrix, select `Data import` as input file type.
 DIANE expects the count matrix to have rows as genes and samples as columns.
 Gene names and sample names should be the first column and the first row, respectively.

  - Go to file Tab.
  - Take the count file `gene_count_matrix.csv` generated previously.
- - Import this file into  Data import  and then Expression file upload.
+ - Import this file into `Data import`  and then Expression file upload.
- - Add Use Comma separator as it is a csv.
+ - Add Use `Comma` separator as it is a csv.
  - Check if yours data are imported in the rigth window.
 (Preview of the expression matrix)

 #### Step 2 : Input Design Information